mitre/data-owner-tools/README.md

 ### Dependency Overview

 These tools were created and tested on Python 3.7.4.
-The tools rely on two libraries: [SQLAlchemy](https://www.sqlalchemy.org/) and [clkhash](https://github.com/data61/clkhash).
+The tools rely on two libraries: [SQLAlchemy](https://www.sqlalchemy.org/) and [anonlink](https://github.com/data61/anonlink).

 SQLAlchemy is a library that allows the tools to connect to a database in a vendor independent fashion.
 This allows the tools to connect to a database that conforms to the CODI Identity Data Model implented in PostgreSQL or Microsoft SQLServer (and a number of others).

-clkhash is a part of the [anonlink](https://github.com/data61/anonlink) suite of tools.
-It is repsonsible for garbling the PII so that it can be de-identified prior to transmission to the linkage agent.
+anonlink is repsonsible for garbling the PII so that it can be de-identified prior to transmission to the linkage agent.
 Note: you may have to specify the latest anonlink docker image when pulling, to ensure you are on the right version as registry may have old version (tested on v1.14)

 ### Installing with an existing Python install